Vyral/base-template/_posts/2020-12-17-how-to-get-your-nights-and-weekends-back.md

 **4\.
 Keep the “main thing” the main thing.** You are the advisor, the negotiator—they’re hiring you for advice, education, negotiation, and things like that.
 Having a showing agent allows you to be better at *your* role in the transaction.

-If you have any questions about hiring a showing agent or would like a copy of our position agreement, reach out to us.
+If you have any questions about hiring a showing agent or would like a copy of our position agreement, call or email us at 717.216.0862 or dave@davehooketeam.com.
 We’ll send you a free copy so that you can use it to bolster your business and your life.